 After graduating from UM with a B.S. in Broadcast Journalism in 2005.
 Jim moved 30 miles north to Birmingham, where he started J. Anthony Productions, providing online video production solutions for a long list of small college athletic programs via The Gulf South Conference.

 Simultaneously, Jim began broadcasting live sporting events for regional television networks like Comcast SportsNet and Cox Sports Television, as well as doing work nationally for ESPNU.

-From there, in 2008, he raised angel investor money to fund Eporro.com, a then-BETA website that allowed high school student-athletes to build Recruit Profiles with their highlight videos and academic transcripts.
-More than 30 high schools across Alabama paid to be a part of the 2008-09 BETA test, and countless student-athletes built Recruit Profiles to successfully gain the collegiate exposure they needed to get a college scholarship.
+Then in 2008, Jim raised angel investor money to fund Eporro.com, a then-BETA website that allowed high school student-athletes to build Recruit Profiles with their highlight videos and academic transcripts.
+Their BETA-test success with 30 Alabama high schools, led to the Silicon Valley funding of NextSpex.com, which launched in 2009 with statewide partnerships with the Alabama, Georgia and Louisiana High School Athletic Associations.

-Upon reaching the 100 client mark, Jim trained his staff to manage the location and became a partner with Forrest in the Iron Tribe Fitness corporate office, where they began to create what would become the Iron Tribe Franchise business opportunity.
+Upon reaching the 100-client mark in just 90 days, Jim trained his staff to manage the location and became a partner with Forrest in the Iron Tribe Fitness corporate office, where they began to create what would become the Iron Tribe Franchise business opportunity.

-As the Chief Operating Officer (COO), he works day-in, day-out on the objective of purely scaling the Iron Tribe Fitness client experience throughout all of its locations and markets.
+As Iron Tribe’s Chief Operating Officer (COO), Jim works day-in, day-out on purely scaling the Iron Tribe Fitness client experience throughout all of its locations and markets.
 Technology plays a major role through innovations that streamline the entire operation of an Iron Tribe Fitness location, for both the staff who delivers that experience, as well as the client who is engaging in it.

 Tom DeLosa, VP of Franchise Development